hagen-larsen-hl/hagen-larsen-hl/README.md

 ## 💻 The Software Engineer

 I'm a disciplined full-stack software engineer with a passion for doing things the right way.
 I have experience with Python, Java, C#, Kotlin, Javascript, and Typescript.
-Have developed web applications using Django and React.
+I have developed web applications using Django and React.
 My professional experience is primarily with developing and customizing administrative software, and my personal projects are focussed in web and game development.

 ## 📋 About my pinned repositories
  - [LocationBasedChat](https://github.com/hagen-larsen-hl/LocationBasedChat): A web application developed with [React](https://reactjs.org/) and [PostgreSQL](https://www.postgresql.org/), utilizing [Mapbox GL](https://www.mapbox.com/) and [web sockets](https://www.npmjs.com/package/@nestjs/websockets) that allows authenticated users to create chatrooms and chat with those near them.
 Published to the [web](https://hagenlarsenlocationchat.herokuapp.com/) with [Heroku](https://www.heroku.com/home)! *(Heroku hobby projects may take a few seconds to load - its worth the wait!)*